Pete Carroll: Post-Legion of Boom and return to the playoffs: 2018–2021

 Wilson was placed on injured reserve later that same day, missing a start for the first time in his NFL career.
 Carroll and the Seahawks went 1–2 in Wilson's absence before hitting the bye week.
 Wilson was activated off injured reserve on November 12 ahead of their game against the Green Bay Packers.
-Wilson and the Seahawks were blanked in the 0–17 loss for the first time since he became their starting quarterback, completing just 20 of 40 passes for 161 yards and two interceptions.
+Wilson and the Seahawks were blanked in the 17–0 loss for the first time since he became their starting quarterback, completing just 20 of 40 passes for 161 yards and two interceptions.

 Carroll's Seahawks rallied to finish the season by winning four of their final six games, with one loss coming by just one point.
 During the season, the Seahawks' first such losing season since 2011, Carroll candidly admitted to the media that he "probably wouldn't have been here a long time" without his longtime starting quarterback.
-Despite the disappointing season, it was reported on January 16, 2022, that Carroll and general manager John Schneider would retain their jobs for the 2022 season.
+Despite the disappointing season, it was reported on January 16, 2022, that Carroll and general manager John Schneider would retain their jobs for the next year.

-2022 season
+Departure of Wilson and final years as head coach: 2022–2023

 In the offseason, Russell Wilson was traded to the Denver Broncos.
 Carroll later named Geno Smith the starter for the regular season opener, which would be against Wilson and the Broncos.
-The Seahawks defeated the Broncos 17–16.
-Carroll led the Seahawks to a 9–8 finish and an appearance in the playoffs.
+In Week 1, the Seahawks defeated the Broncos 17–16 on Monday Night Football.
+Carroll led the Seahawks to a surprise 9–8 finish and an appearance in the playoffs.
 The Seahawks' season ended in the Wild Card Round with a 41–23 loss to the San Francisco 49ers.

+In 2023, Carroll again led the Seahawks to a 9–8 record, but Seattle was eliminated from the playoffs on the last day of the season; the Green Bay Packers, who had an identical record but held the playoff tiebreaker over the Seahawks, won over the Chicago Bears in the final game.

+On January 10, 2024, Carroll and the Seahawks mutually agreed that he would step down from his head coaching role.
+Baltimore Ravens defensive coordinator Mike Macdonald was named as his successor later that month; he stated that he wanted to maintain the team culture first built by Carroll.
+Macdonald was half of Carroll's age upon his hiring, resulting in the Seahawks going from having the oldest head coach in the league to the youngest.